bennettp123/home-stuff/README.md

 ## Known issues

 -   The private subnet has no access to the IPv4 internet.
 This is because I don't want to pay for an NAT gateways.
-Use IPv6 instead.
+However, traffic is routed through the gateway, so it should work, ableit slowly.
+IPv6 is unaffected.
--   IPv6 traffic is routed over the public internet.
-This has a side-effect of preventing access from home to the private subnet over IPv6.
-IPv4 access works fine via OpenVPN.
+-   The unifi gateway doesn't support IPv6 over VPN.
+This means that IPv4 access works fine.
 -   The pulumi config contains its own state bucket and AWS key.
 Some find this confusing, but that's their problem.
 -   Amazon Linux doesn't seem to support the "new" SSH private key format for RSA keys.
 The RSA private key should start with `-----BEGIN RSA PRIVATE KEY-----`